rtauziac/djam-decay/readme.md

 ## Bugs

-- [ ] There is still a bug when the CPU makes an action to a group and there is a combat that startet elsewhere.
+- [x] There is still a bug when the CPU makes an action to a group and there is a combat that startet elsewhere.
+	- Should have been fixed by starting combat only on selected group
+- [ ] When cpu turn and strarting inside the only remaining enemy group, it gets stuck.